Piotr Dworczak

 In Benchmarks in Search Markets (with Darrell Duffie and Haoxiang Zhu), we investigate the transparency role of benchmarks—which reveal information about average prices in the market.
 We derive conditions under which introducing a benchmark to an otherwise opaque market increases efficiency; we analyze the optimal disclosure mechanism using information-design tools; and we ask whether benchmarks are likely to be supported by market participants or require a regulatory intervention.
 Benchmarks fulfil their informational role only if they reflect true information about market fundamentals.
 The so-called Libor scandal revealed that some of the most important financial benchmarks were routinely being manipulated for private benefit by large traders.
 We provide a response to this problem in Robust Benchmark Design (with Darrell Duffie), where we characterize the optimal benchmark design based on transaction data generated by strategic traders whose preferences depend on the benchmark fixing.
 Effectively, we solve a problem of an econometrician trying to find an efficient estimator but with the twist that the estimator’s choice directly effects the data-generating process.

 Benchmarks are just one source of transparency in OTC markets.
 Transparency can also be increased by lowering search costs, disclosing past transaction data (post-trade transparency), or moving trading to platforms where traders can see all available quotes (pre-trade transparency).
-In What type of Transparency in OTC Markets? (with Maren Vairo), we build a dynamic trading model with adverse selection that allows us to compare different transparency regimes.
+In Optimal Transparency in Over-the-Counter Markets (with Maren Vairo), we build a dynamic trading model with adverse selection that allows us to compare different transparency regimes.
 We show that post-trade transparency improves upon an opaque market but is dominated by pre-trade transparency.
 Lowering search costs or adding post-trade transparency to a pre-trade transparent market may have detrimental effects on welfare.
 We also use mechanism design to characterize the optimal trading mechanism.

 I had the privilege to co-author a survey article about the research of Paul Milgrom (my co-advisor) and Bob Wilson, following their 2020 Nobel prize in Economics: Discovering Auctions: Contributions of Paul Milgrom and Robert Wilson (with Alexander Teytelboym, Shengwu Li, Scott Kominers, and Mohammad Akbarpour).